liquinlab/elm-smile/docs/styling/tailwind.md

 A very helpful resource is the
 [Tailwind CSS Cheat Sheet](https://nerdcave.com/tailwind-cheat-sheet).

-In addition it can be helpfuyl to install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension for VSCode.
+In addition it can be helpful to install the
+[Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
+extension for VSCode.
 This will help you autocomplete Tailwind classes.